whoward/docs/markdown/reference/sauce-connect.md

 When troubleshooting your Sauce Connect agent please make sure it has been configured to generate sc.log files by starting Sauce Connect with -vv

 ###	Connectivity check list
-- Is there a firewall in place between the machine running Sauce Connect and Sauce Labs (www.saucelabs.com:443)?
+- Is there a firewall in place between the machine running Sauce Connect and Sauce Labs (saucelabs.com:443)?
 - Is a proxy server required to connect to the internet, or route traffic from saucelabs.com to an internal site?
+If so you may need to configure Sauce Connect with the `--proxy` or `--pac` command line options.
 - Sauce Connect needs to establish two outbound connections.
 The first is to saucelabs.com (67.23.20.87) and the second is to one of many host maikiXXXXX.miso.saucelabs.com (162.222.76.0/21).

 ###	Checking network connectivity to Sauce Labs